modular-network/ethereum-libraries/CrowdsaleLib/DirectCrowdsale/README.md

 The following is the list of functions available to use in your smart contract.

-#### init(DirectCrowdsaleLib.DirectCrowdsaleStorage storage, address, uint256, uint256, uint256,uint256[], uint256, uint256, uint8, CrowdsaleToken)
+#### init(DirectCrowdsaleLib.DirectCrowdsaleStorage storage, address, uint256[], uint256, uint256, uint256, uint8, CrowdsaleToken)
-*(DirectCrowdsaleLib.sol, line 67)*
+*(DirectCrowdsaleLib.sol, line 63)*

 Constructor.
-Initialize the crowdsale with owner, token price (in cents), raise cap, startTime, endTime, burn percentage, an array of token price points (in cents) that will be used throughout the sale, a fallback USD-Ether exchange rate, a time Interval between price changes, and the address of the deployed token contract.
+Initialize the crowdsale with owner, sale data, fall back exchange rate, raise cap (in cents), endTime, burn percentage of leftover tokens, and the address of the deployed token contract.
 Passes some values to the base constructor then sets the direct crowdsale specific storage variables.
+The sale data consists of an array of 3-item "sets" such that, in each 3 element set, 1 is timestamp, 2 is price in cents at that time, 3 is address purchase cap at that time, this value should be set to 0 for a direct crowdsale.

 ##### Arguments
 **DirectCrowdsaleLib.DirectCrowdsaleStorage** self
 **address[]** _owner Address of crowdsale owner
+**uint256[]** _saleData Array of 3 item sets such that, in each 3 element set, 1 is timestamp, 2 is price in cents at that time, 3 is address purchase cap at that time, this value should be set to 0 for a direct crowdsale.
+The very first item should be the timestamp for the auction start.
+**uint256** _fallbackExchangeRate Used as a last resort if this is not set prior to the sale.
 **uint256** _capAmountInCents For example, $300/ETH should be 30000
-**uint256** _startTime Timestamp of the start time.
 **uint256** _endTime Timestamp of the end time.
-**uint256[]** _tokenPricePoints An array of each token price point during the sale, in terms of cents.
-**uint256** _fallbackExchangeRate Used as a last resort if this is not set prior to the sale.
-**uint256** _changeInterval Amount of time in seconds between each price change
 **uint8** _percentBurn Percentage of extra tokens to burn after the sale.
 **CrowdsaleToken** _token Token being sold in the crowdsale.